Higher excise on diesel ‘would reduce pollution and raise €500m’

 Prof Morgenroth was appearing before the committee to discuss a research paper he penned in conjunction with the Economic and Social Research Institute (ESRI), which details the impact of various taxes here on the environment, including the lower rate of excise on diesel.

-The emissions testing scandal involving several high-profile car manufacturers such as Volkswagen has raised level of awareness of the higher rates of pollution caused by diesel powered vehicles.
+The VW Group emissions testing scandal has raised the public’s level of awareness of the higher rates of pollution caused by diesel powered vehicles.

 He said his study assessed the response of motorists to a change in the price of diesel resulting from “excise equalisation” by using estimates of the price responsiveness of diesel and taking into account the current composition of the vehicle stock.